 Ongoing feedback continues to be the most effective approach to feedback from successful companies.
-Recent trends in performance appraisals urge leaders and managers to shift away from traditional annual performance appraisals, instead adopting an approach which values continuous feedback, conducted via performance management tools in direct relation to current objectives, and complimented with regular one2ones and check-ins.
+Recent trends in performance appraisals urge leaders and managers to shift away from traditional annual performance appraisals, instead of adopting an approach that values continuous feedback, conducted via performance management tools in direct relation to current objectives, and complimented with regular one2ones and check-ins.

-Performance management software which allows HR and team managers to create customized review templates can save valuable time, streamlining the structuring and scheduling of everything from monthly and quarterly reviews, probation reviews and regular one2ones.
-Managers can set the desired time intervals between appraisals, as well as the parameters of discussion, from progress towards objectives to any issues regarding performance.
+Performance management software that allows HR and team managers to create customized review templates can save valuable time, streamlining the structuring and scheduling of everything from monthly and quarterly reviews, probation reviews and regular one2ones.
+Managers can set the desired time intervals between appraisals, as well as the parameters of the discussion, from progress towards objectives to any issues regarding performance.

-Performance management tools can also assist with gathering 360 feedback, creating branded templates which establish different sets of questions to segmented audiences.
+Performance management tools can also assist with gathering 360 feedback, creating branded templates that establish different sets of questions to segmented audiences.
 Department heads, team leaders, colleagues and external customers can all receive tailored 360 feedback forms, allowing HR managers to circumnavigate communication issues caused by extensive remote working practices.